 They go to CES and feature our bed in this episode.
 Reverie coverage starts at 2:15 in the video.

 Sleep tips with Tech Republic at CES.

-Learn how reading your brain waves will lead to better sleep in the future.
+Our CEO discusses how reading your brain waves will lead to better sleep in the future.
+See video.

 For those that struggle with insomnia (or even with milder forms of “I just can’t sleep”), the list of solutions is slim and even dangerous.
 The most popular treatments are sleeping pills, but the negative impacts of sleeping pills don’t seem to have been widely publicized.

 Currently, sleeping pills do not have the ability to naturally imitate sleep.
 Instead, they more closely resemble a sedative rather than mimicking natural sleep patterns.
 Put more simply: when people use sleeping pills, they aren’t getting any of the necessary restorative benefits of sleep.
 And to go one step further: sleeping pills are tied with earlier death across the board.

 So where does that leave a bleary-eyed sleeper in the middle of the night, lying awake, tossing and turning?

 This is where cognitive behavioral therapy for insomnia (or CBT-I) comes into the picture.* Right now, it’s being used in medical communities around the country as the front-line treatment plan for insomnia.
 The best part?
 No pills necessary.

 How does CBT-I work?
 Well, it’s a collection of behavioral principles for better sleep health, and it’s also built on your body’s remarkable ability to form associations.
 You want to make your bed a place that you (and your body) associates calm, rest, and sleep rather than middle-of-the-night mind racing.
 Here’s the short list: